Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-36-consequences.md

 Powell caught the look in Regaari’s eye and put down his tablet, uncrossed his leg and sat forward.
 He didn’t put down the tea.
 "Of course.
 Summat botherin’ you?"

-"…I am aware you had concerns briefing Champion Daar.
+"...I am aware you had concerns briefing Champion Daar.
 I think we need to resolve them immediately now."

 Powell’s brow furrowed.
 "New development?" he asked, gesturing for Regaari to sit.

 "He’s dangerously close to figuring out the basic elements of DEEP RELIC all by himself," Regaari reported, sitting down in the seat opposite Powell’s desk.
-"And when he does…"
+"And when he does..."

 "...Then he won’t be bound under secrecy."
 Powell scowled, sipped his tea and then set it down firmly.
 Regaari couldn’t help noticing that the mug’s decoration read *’keep calm and nuke it from orbit.’* "That’s a problem."